Not only does a

 someone with a criminal conviction on their record.

 Lack of driving privileges is an obstacle.
-If your license is suspended and you do not obtain a restricted license
+If your license is revoked and you do not obtain an exempt license, then

 You may lose your commercial driver’s license.
 A first-time DUI will always result in having your CDL suspended in California